afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/02-2D-Object-Detection-YOLO.md

 ## Overview

 - This section is about **2D object detection** using **YOLO (You Only Look Once)**, which is a deep learning model that can detect and classify objects in images.
-- The course uses the **Lyft 3D Object Detection Challenge** data set, which contains camera and LIDAR data from a self-driving car.
+- The course uses the **Lyft 3D Object Detection Challenge** dataset, which contains camera and LIDAR data from a self-driving car.
+- For the purpose of this course only Camera sets are used.

 ## Requirements